 50 Reasons to Visit 50 Clients

-Now, it’s time to ask yourself a question: “Will I be among the first to recover or one of the last?”
+Staffing is cyclical.
+When things get tough, it’s the ideal time to ask yourself: “Will I be among the first to recover or one of the last?”

 The choice is yours.
 Right now, many of the people who could become your future clients are not using staffing services.
 As business picks up, they’re going to need people.
 Who do you think they’ll call?
 A former vendor.
-The first name they see in the yellow pages.
+The first name they see in in Google search results.
 The sales rep who just happens to be in the right place at the right time.
 Or, more likely, they will call the company they believe will be best able to fill their needs.

 To get you half way there, I present you with a list of 50 reasons to visit 50 clients.
 I hope it helps!

 - Schedule an annual staffing strategy planning session.

 - Create a job profile for future hiring needs.

 - Offer to teach hiring managers how to conduct behavioral interviews.